 Scagliola: (skal-ˈyō-lə) Plaster work imitating stone, in which mixtures of marble dust, sizing and various pigments are laid in decorative figures; designs may be routed into a surface.

-New Capitol Architect Theodore Link was fond of Scagliola as he used it in several projects including the New Capitol in Jackson and the National Historic Landmark St. Louis’ Union Station.
-The fun fact I learned while writing this is that not all that imitates marble is Scagliola.
-According to Pamela Simpson’s Cheap Quick and Easy our State’s capitol contains Marezzo (Marezzo: (muh-ret-soh) A cast imitation marble produced with Keene’s cement) but I wont let that spoil a good AWotW.
+New Capitol Architect Theodore Link was fond of Scagliola as he used it in several projects including the New Capitol in Jackson and the National Historic Landmark St. Louis’ Union Station in St. Louis Missouri.
+The fun fact I learned while writing this post is that not all that imitates marble is Scagliola.
+According to Pamela Simpson’s Cheap Quick and Easy our State’s capitol contains Marezzo (Marezzo: (muh-ret-soh) A cast imitation marble produced with Keene’s cement) but I won’t let that spoil a good AWotW.

 The difference between Scagliola and Marezzo is in the materials used to create them and in their method of construction.
 Scagliola is made starting with a clay-like mixture of lime plaster, glue, pigment and marble dust that is balled up and applied to a wall in place (click link to video of the process of creating Scagliola).
 Marezzo is made with a milkshake like mixture of gypsum plaster, pigment, keene’s cement, and colored silk.
 It is made in a mold face down.
 After it’s set up a bit it can be rolled across a drum to give it a curve if it’s going on a column.
 Or it can be put up like paneling. (click link to video of the process of creating Marezzo)